elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 3. Run `yarn test:jest packages/core/i18n/core-i18n-browser-internal/src/i18n_service.test.ts -u` to update mapping snapshots
 4. Run `node scripts/i18n_check --fix` to delete removed or updated token entries from the [various translation files](https://github.com/elastic/kibana/tree/main/x-pack/plugins/translations/translations)

+### Breaking changes and deprecations

+EUI should be handling all breaking changes noted in the changelogs of each upgrade.
+In general, unless it's unreasonable to do so time-wise (e.g. more than several days of work), EUI should also be handling any deprecations in the changelog as well.
+This typically involves removing or migrating uses of removed types or components.

+If it's too much effort for the EUI team alone to handle migrating/updating deprecated components, we should be creating a follow-up issue for each team using the deprecated components, and giving them a timeline for removal/migration.
+An example of this: https://github.com/elastic/kibana/issues/161872.

 ## Opening a draft PR to kick off CI

 At this point, we recommend opening a **draft** PR with your existing commits/changes against Kibana main.
 Unfortunately, Kibana's many tests are far too numerous to reasonably run them all locally - your machine will OOM if you even try.
 Kicking off a CI run is therefore the quickest way to find test failures at this point.